 What are the Penalties for the federal offense of Unlawfully Transporting Aliens?

-ILLEGAL ENTRY BY A DEPORTED ALIEN
+ILLEGAL REENTRY BY A DEPORTED ALIEN

 - The defendant was an alien at the time stated in the indictment;